 How the exploding outhouse works

 The outhouse is comprised of six 3D printed parts: 2 walls, 1 roof, 1 floor, 1 front door, and 1 back door.
 You also superglue the mouse trap into the base of the floor.
 Once assembled, the mousetrap will be 'set' on the inside.
-When someone drops a coin in from the top, the coin triggers the mousetrap of which goes off a hits two prongs that are opposite of each other on the inside of both walls.
+When someone drops a coin in from the top, the coin triggers the mousetrap of which goes off a hits two prongs that are opposite of each other on the inside of the walls.
 Then Kaboom, the outhouse explodes and usually scares its victim.

-How the project is implemented in education
+How the project is implemented in STEM education

 I implemented my design by having my students reverse engineering my final product.
-So they took apart my outhouse, measured each part with calipers and build them on Autodesk Inventor.
+Therefore, they took apart my outhouse, measured each part with calipers and build them on Autodesk Inventor.
 I embossed the words “Sedville,” “Outhouse,” and a crescent moon on my design, but I encouraged my student to emboss their own designs/words if they wished.
 "Sedville," is the previous name of my town; decades ago when outhouses were more common.

 3D Printer & filament (I used Lulzbot’s TAZ 6 & Polylite PLA filament)